 On November 3, 2020, Immigration, Refugees and Citizenship Canada added Nova Scotia’s post-secondary institutions with a COVID-19 readiness plan to the Designated Learning Institution (DLI) list of schools that can reopen to international students who aren’t currently in Canada and who

-Click here to read about the new Health Canada pre-arrival and post-entry travel requirements, as well as specific, mandatory quarantine requirements, for international students travelling to Nova Scotia to study at NSCAD.
+Click here to read about the latest Health Canada pre-arrival and post-entry travel requirements (as well as specific, mandatory Nova Scotia Public Health quarantine requirements) for international students travelling to Nova Scotia to study at NSCAD.

 Immigration, Refugees and Citizenship Canada (IRCC) has indicated that international students who are unable to travel to Canada in the Fall are permitted to enroll in a designated learning institution as a full-time student and take online courses outside of Canada.
 A study permit is not required to start and complete programs of study outside of Canada, however, this time would not be counted towards Post-Graduation Work Permit Program (PGWPP) eligibility or the length of the PGWP issued.

 A study permit isn’t necessary if a student wants to do a program online — already now if a program is offered 100% remotely a student is free to enroll and get the credential.
 They need a study permit however if they will want/need to enter Canada at one point to complete program requirements or to be eligible for the PGWP.

 IRCC has announced new measures for the Post-Graduation Work Permit Program for international students who are currently studying online from abroad: